Joshua Miele: Audio description

-A major project of the Video Description Research and Development Center (VDRDC) was the development a web platform, named YouDescribe, where volunteers can watch YouTube videos and record accompanying audio descriptions; users can then watch the videos using the crowdsourced audio descriptions.
+A major project of the Video Description Research and Development Center (VDRDC) was the development of YouDescribe, a website where volunteers can record accompanying audio descriptions for YouTube videos and view videos alongside the audio descriptions.
 In order to gauge the popularity of audio description and obtain feedback through focus groups, Miele and his research group attended meetings of the National Federation of the Blind and the American Council of the Blind in 2012.

-The website was launched in 2014.
+The YouDescribe website was launched in 2014.
 That year, Miele began hosting the annual Describeathon, a one-day event held at Smith-Kettlewell during which people recorded audio descriptions.
 The same year the Federal Communications Commission (FCC) awarded Miele the FCC Chair's Award for Advancement in Accessibility.
-Berkeley professor Georgina Kleege, writing on the history of audio description and its current state in 2016, discussed YouDescribe's merits and potential pitfalls and her students' experiences with the service.
+In a 2016 article on audio description in Representations, Berkeley professor Georgina Kleege discussed YouDescribe's benefits and potential pitfalls and her experience using the service with her students.
 According to Smith-Kettlewell, by May 2022, the service was set to have nearly 5,000 video descriptions at the end of the year.